Typhoon Toraji (2024)

 As the storm approached the northern Philippines, evacuation orders were issued for residents in 2,500 villages.
 PAGASA raised Tropical Cyclone Wind Signals for several areas, and schools were suspended in various regions due to the storm's effects.
 A red alert warning was issued for Aurora, while officials in Aurora and Isabela reported fallen trees and power lines as the main impacts, blocking major roads.
-In Hong Kong, the Hong Kong Observatory raised Signal 8 on the latest calendar date ever recorded, surpassing the previous record set by Typhoon Pamela in 1972.
+In Hong Kong, the Hong Kong Observatory raised Storm Signal No. 8 on the latest calendar date ever recorded, surpassing the previous record set by Typhoon Pamela in 1972.
 At least four people were killed by the storm, while two others were injured.
 Damages from the storm amounted to US$7.76–73.78 million.

 Meteorological history

 The origins of Typhoon Toraji can be traced back to November 8, when the Japan Meteorological Agency (JMA) reported that a low-pressure area had formed 335 nmi north of Yap, with satellite imagery showing an organizing low-level circulation center, obscured by flaring convection wrapping around its southern and western peripheries.
 Environmental analysis indicated a favorable environment for further development, with sea surface temperatures of 30-31 C, strong poleward outflow aloft, and low vertical wind shear.
 At 18:00 UTC on the same day, the JMA classified the system as a tropical depression, and it moved into the Philippine Area of Responsibility, where PAGASA named it Nika the following day.
 By 02:00 UTC, the United States Joint Typhoon Warning Center (JTWC) issued a tropical cyclone formation alert.
 At 06:00 UTC the same day, the JMA upgraded the system to a tropical storm named Toraji, which the JTWC later designated as 26W.
 Satellite imagery shows that Toraji was undergoing rapid intensification, with a small system displaying an elongated, compact central dense overcast (CDO) feature, measuring around 70-80 nmi in diameter.
 A microwave imaging reveals a complete eyewall surrounding a small microwave eye feature, along with a deep convective band over the southern quadrant.